davidralphlewis/binaryephemera/_notes/Open Mics.md

 Most poetry nights are five minutes or so, but this can vary.
 They may have headliners which do a longer set, usually about 20 minutes.

-They are great places to try performing your work.
+They are great places to try [[Performing Poetry]] your work.
 Poetry audiences are typically very welcoming and supportive so it's a lovely place to experiment with reading things out.